A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 I love drinking raw milk and I drink gallons of the stuff every month.

-In fact, I prefer drinking raw milk over water most of the time because it provides me important electrolytes along with healthy fats that keep me hydrated.
+In fact, I prefer drinking raw milk over water most of the time because it provides me with important electrolytes along with healthy fats that keep me hydrated.

 Did you know drinking raw milk benefits include building stronger teeth and bones?